 CAEC Availability

-Quebec still needs to announce plans for phasing out the GED test.
+Quebec still needs to announce plans to implement the made-in-Canada CAEC assessment.

 Alberta has announced that the GED exam will no longer be available after May 3, 2024.
-By that date, Albertans must have completed their testing.
+Albertans must have completed their GED testing by that date.
+Alberta was the first to offer the new CAEC exam.

-New Brunswick announced it will introduce the new Canadian Adult Education Credential (CAEC) program and terminate the GED exam in May 2024.
+New Brunswick announced it has introduced the new Canadian Adult Education Credential (CAEC) program.

 Northwest Territories announced that GED testing will be available until March 31, 2024.
-In May 2024, the Canadian Adult Education Credential program will be introduced.
+The Canadian Adult Education Credential program was introduced.

-Prince Edward Island will launch the new Canadian-made CAEC program in the spring of 2024 to replace the GED for high school equivalency testing.
+Prince Edward Island launched the new Canadian-made CAEC program in mid-September 2024, replacing the GED for high school equivalency testing.

 Empowering Canadian Adult Learners

-For Canadians aged 25 and over who were not in the position to complete their high school curriculum, earning their High School Equivalency (HSE) Diploma Certificate will significantly enhance their educational and professional options and increase their earning potential.
+For Canadian adult learners who were not in the position to complete their high school curriculum, earning their High School Equivalency Diploma will significantly enhance their educational and professional options and increase their earning potential.

-As Canada bids farewell to GED testing and welcomes the CAEC program, adult learners can benefit from the tremendous potential the new program offers them.
+As Canada bid farewell to GED testing and welcomed the CAEC program, adult learners can benefit from the potential the new program offers them.

 With proper preparation and the right support, individuals who, for whatever reason, could not finish high school can seize this fantastic opportunity to turn their lives around and become better-educated members of society and improve their lives.

-The new CAEC program will provide a made-in-Canada, high-quality education degree that meets industry standards and expectations to replace the GED test.
+The new CAEC program provides a made-in-Canada, high-quality education degree that meets industry standards and expectations.
 Post-secondary education institutions, government agencies, and employers can be sure the CAEC credential is a trustworthy assessment of the educational achievement level.